Not-A-Builder/Regression-Classification-Keras/README.md

 A classification algorithm may predict a continuous value, but the continuous value is in the form of a probability for a class label.
 A regression algorithm may predict a discrete value, but the discrete value in the form of an integer quantity.

-## Aim of this Repo:

-Demonstration of how to use the Keras library in Deep Neural Networks to solve Regression as well as Classification Problems.

-Inside the Dataets folder, you will find the 2 requisite datsets in .csv format:

-• hourly_wages_data

-• diabetes_data

-The code for demonstration of Keras usage is in .ipynb format, in the file DL_Keras_Regression-&-Classification.ipynb, and the same notebook contains the code for Regression problem and also the Classification problem.

 ## But what IS Keras?